znum11/Quartz-Restaurant-Dataset-Analysis-/README.md

 Tools used: PowerBI

 Visualisations used:-
-This dashboard uses a variety of visualisations to present key information about the Quartz Café & Grill.
+This dashboard uses a variety of attractive visualisations to present key information about the Quartz Café & Grill.
 KPI cards are used at the top to display important metrics such as Loyalty Program Members, Average Total Rating, High Satisfaction Customers, and Unique Customers.